Automation and Taxation: Taxes, trade and income distribution

-Finally, to explore the nexus between distribution and taxation, we examine the progressiveness of taxation (Table \ref{SM:robustness_progressive}).
-To do so, we rely on the same empirical specification used to understand the determinants of taxation, but now our regressions include as an additional control the Gini coefficient from the industry level distribution of labor in terms of hours worked ($Gini^{L}_{c,t}$) sourced from Eurostat.
+Furthermore, to explore the nexus between distribution and taxation, we examine the progressiveness of taxation (Table \ref{SM:robustness_progressive}).
+To do so, we rely on the same empirical specification used to understand the determinants of taxation, but now our regressions include, as an additional control, the Gini coefficient measuring cross-industry wage inequality ($Gini^{w}_{c,t}$) sourced from Eurostat.

+Finally, we also test whether the attribution of capital taxes within the broad categories from OECD might affect our results.
+In particular we test whether the exclusion of the OECD tax category 1100 ``taxes on income, profits and capital gains of individuals'' from the taxes on capital $T^k$ changes the interpretation of our findings (assuming that these are neither capital nor labor taxes in the strict sense of their origin).
+The results are presented in \ref{SM:robustness_Tk} where we find similar results as in our baseline but the share of taxes as a percent of total taxes and GDP drops significantly due to this omission.